kunalshrivastavapune25/my-notes/Kubernetes/Workloads.md

 Application run-time misconfiguration

-StatefulSets
+**Q5 What are StatefulSets?**
-StatefulSets represent a set of Pods with unique, persistent identities and stable hostnames.
+Ans: StatefulSets represent a set of Pods with unique, persistent identities and stable hostnames.
 It provides guarantees about the ordering of deployment and scaling.

 StatefulSets are valuable for applications that require one or more of the following: